 - Do not use weapons with exposed core.
 If a weapon has been damaged in such a way as you can feel the fiberglass or wood core, please stop using it.
 We can repair damaged weapons at the Forged Foam shop, but two way shipping and time and materials often makes it more economical to get new gear.
 Simple repairs can be made with duct tape, contact cement and camping pad foam.
 Replacement covers can be order from our online store.

 Most of the tips for care and maintenance of full contact gear applies to LARP gear.
 Here are a couple of additional tips.

 - The rubberized coatings we use on LARP gear can dry out at times.
 A bit of Armor All or other protectorant can extend the life of your gear if applied every couple of months.

-- If a small tear develops in the latex coating, theatrical latex available at Halloween stores can be used for small repairs.
+- If a small tear develops in the rubber coating, they can be easily repaired with PlastiDip products which will bond to our coating.
+Also, theatrical latex available at Halloween stores can be used for small repairs.

-- Definitely to not store LARP swords on their tips.
+- Definitely do not store LARP swords on their tips.
 The foam is often thin and flexible, and can permanently deform if left on the tip.